opencv/opencv/doc/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.markdown

 ------------------------------------------------

 You can also install OpenCV using the Python's pip package manager.
 The steps to be followed are very simple as follows:
-1. Once you have installed python and pip(which comes along with python) Go to your Command Prompt(for Windows)
+-# Once you have installed python and pip(which comes along with python) Go to your Command Prompt(for Windows) -# Type
+   @code{.sh}
+   pip install opencv-python
+   @endcode
-2. Type `pip install opencv-python` and hit enter
+   and hit enter
-3. pip will automatically install all the necessary dependencies for OpenCV and you're good to go!
+-# pip will automatically install all the necessary dependencies for OpenCV and you're good to go!

 Installing OpenCV from prebuilt binaries
 ----------------------------------------